Variable1485/BRC-Bot/README.md

 Nikothegamer helped with embeds.

 # Known bugs:
-1. User command has an option that currently doesn't work, any user you choose will make the bot give your information no matter what.
-2. Some commands are duplicated for no reason.
+1. Some commands are duplicated for no reason.